×

 When we asked people living in Guatemala about club and activities where newcomers can meet others, they responded:

 "There are group of people biking, playing pokers, theatre.
 Saturday mid day at the center of town big bbq where lots of expats goes.
-Lots of NGO offering volunteering plans," said one in Panajachel.
+Lots of NGO offering volunteering plans," remarked one foreigner who made the move to Panajachel.

 "Esquipulas is a small,friendly,laid back city.
 Most people will say "Hi" to you on the street.
 There are only 5 expats here, and we don`t have a club.
 But, we do help each other when asked.
 It's a fairly safe place, unlike the Capitol.
-You can walk down the street at 2AM in the morning without fearing for your life," explained one expat in Esquipulas.
+You can walk down the street at 2AM in the morning without fearing for your life," said one expat in Esquipulas.

 View More Answers